 8. Transportation and money in Colombia

-By Rick from Healthcareforless1.com and Beth, an expat in Colombia
+By Rick and Beth, expats in Colombia

 Rick: “Taxis and buses go anywhere in the country and are very inexpensive.
 However, Palomino, on the Caribbean coast, does not have any taxis, nor ATM’s.
-Long distance busses are comfortable, have air conditioning and sometimes even wifi.
+Long distance buses are comfortable, have air conditioning and sometimes even wifi.

 Latam and Wingo airlines are very inexpensive compared to other airlines.
 For example, a one way flight from Bogota to Barranquilla may cost as little as US$ 34.00.
 Viva Colombia is another low-cost airline worth checking out.